Mornington Sanctuary

-Mornington Sanctuary, formerly Mornington Station, is a 3582 km2 nature reserve in the Kimberley region of north-west Western Australia.
+Mornington Sanctuary, formerly Mornington Station, is a 3582 km2 nature reserve in the Kimberley region of Western Australia.
 It contains the Mornington Wilderness Camp and is owned and managed by the Australian Wildlife Conservancy (AWC).
 It lies in the Pentecost subregion of the Central Kimberley Bioregion.

 History

 Mornington is a pastoral lease that was run mainly as a beef cattle station for most of the 20th century.
 It was named after Victoria's Mornington Peninsula by Bob Maxted.
 It was acquired by AWC in 2001 for biodiversity conservation.

 Landscape and climate

 Much of the landscape of the reserve is rugged; it contains a section of the Wunaamin-Miliwundi Ranges and the upper catchment of the Fitzroy River, as well as the mesas of the Baulk Face Range and Fitzroy Bluff.
 Tributaries of the Fitzroy River flow through vertically walled gorges, such as Dimond Gorge.
 Lake Gladstone, the largest wetland in the Kimberley, lies in the north-west part of the reserve.
 Vegetation is predominantly various forms of tropical savanna woodland and grassland regulated by frequent wildfires.
 Fragments of rainforest communities such as Livistona palm forests may be found in gullies and other areas protected from fires.

 The climate is tropical and monsoonal with distinct wet (November–April) and dry (May–October) seasons.
 Average annual rainfall is about 700 mm.